 - Off-campus agriculture-related private enterprises or government agencies

-After you have secured an internship:At least one (1) semester prior to the start of the internship complete the following:
+Internship GuidelinesAt least one semester prior to the start of the internship complete the following:

-- Have three (3) letters of reference mailed to the ADVS Department Internship Faculty Coordinator.
+- Submit three letters of reference to the ADVS Department Internship Faculty Coordinator.
 Prefer at least one (1) letter attesting to the student's character, and at least two (2) letters focusing on the student intern applicant's work ethic from previous employers who had a supervisory role.

 - Submit documentation from a physician (M.D.) indicating current health status, physical ailments, allergies, required medication, and any previous conditions that may restrict physical work.
 The applicant's physical exam should have been conducted within 12 months from when the student plans to be serving as an intern.

-- Once intern candidate's internship file is complete, set up an appointment to meet with your Faculty Internship Contact for review or materials and to schedule interviews (if applicable) with prospective employers.
+- Once your internship file is complete, set up another appointment to meet with your Faculty Coordinator for final review of materials and to schedule interviews (if applicable) with prospective employers.